 The Women's Empowerment Project is part of the Gloablteer initiative.
-Globalteer is a UK Registered Charity making a difference by creating lasting, positive change for the communities we serve.
-We achieve this through initiatives in education, community development, wildlife rescue, environmental conservation and service learning.
+Globalteer is a UK Registered Charity which makes a difference by creating lasting change for the communities we serve.
+We achieve this through initiatives in education, community development, wildlife rescue and environmental conservation.
 Globalteer runs projects for children, communities and animal care.
-We also support ethical overseas partners by sending volunteers and financial support.
+We also support our overseas partners by sending volunteers and financial support.

-At Globalteer we work closely with the communities we serve to find solutions that serve them rather than imposing our belief on them.
-We understand that working with the communities is the best way to create sustainable solutions that work.
+At Globalteer we work closely with communities to find solutions that serve them rather than imposing our belief on them.
+We understand that working with the communities is the best way to create solutions that are sustainable.
 It was through the close relationship with communities that the Women's Empowerment Project was born.
-We recognised a need to help women in Peru gain more control in their lives and be better equipped to support their families.
+We recognised that women in Peru needed help to gain more control in their lives to be able to support their families.
 Like all our projects, we tailor made a solution to help the women in a way that's sustainable for them.

 As a UK Register Charity, the Charity Commission conducts audits on our finances.
 Therefore, you can rest assure that any kind donation you make is being use responsibility to make a difference and help the women we support!

 The Chicas Unidas project is our newest addition to the women's empowerment initiative.
 The project will start this year in Cusco, Peru.
 We recognised a need for addressing topics such as sexual health, girls rights and self-esteem in Cusco's rural communities.
 These themes are often left out of discussion in schools.
 Additionally, girls don't always feel comfortable talking about them with their families.
 Therefore, we have initiated a project in Huayllarcocha to give the girls a safe space to develop their understanding on these issues.

 Jim Elliot, Globalteer Founder & General Manager